lizkrznarich/gdi-python-2/class11/django-tutorial.md

 ![](../images/create-repl-django.png)

-3. The basic Django file structure will appear in the Files panel at left.
-Click README.MD to see the instructions for getting Django up and running.
+3. The basic Django file structure will appear in the **Files** panel at left.
+Click **README.MD** to see the instructions for getting Django up and running.

-4. Per README.MD, open the Shell tab in the right panel and run the following command to generate a secret key.
+4. Per **README.MD**, open the **Shell** tab in the right panel and run the following command to generate a secret key.

         python
         import secrets